vul337/FirmAgent/README.md

 **What happens:**

 - The fuzzer parses `Pre_fuzzing.json` and parameter templates.
-- For each endpoint & parameter, it generates mutations (e.g., command-injection, XSS, traversal).
+- For each endpoint & parameter, it generates mutations.
 - Requests and responses are logged to `fuzzing_results.log`.
 - Structured request/response packets are written to `result.json` next to the input JSON.
 - Potential vulnerabilities are flagged based on error codes, timing, and content indicators.